musbaalbaki/Tokyo-November-2018-iOS-Meetup-Demo/README.md

   }]
   ```

   We will use [SwiftyJSONAccelerator](https://github.com/insanoid/SwiftyJSONAccelerator) to auto generate our model object so that we don't have to write any model or service response object manually.
-If you are on macOS Mojave then please make sure do download [this](https://github.com/insanoid/SwiftyJSONAccelerator/releases/download/v1.3.0/SwiftyJSONAccelerator.zip) release.
+If you are on macOS Mojave then please make sure to download [this](https://github.com/insanoid/SwiftyJSONAccelerator/releases/download/v1.3.0/SwiftyJSONAccelerator.zip) release.

   This will generate ```Photo.swift``` for us.